Business Line of Credit Rates: The Essential Guide

 Can I get a Business Line of Credit if I have bad credit?

-Getting a business line of credit may be possible if you have a low credit score, but you will most likely get a higher interest rate.
+Getting a business line of credit with bad credit may be possible if you have a low credit score, but you will most likely get a higher interest rate.
 You should also consider lenders that report to the business credit bureaus so that you can help repair your credit as you make payments.

 There are several considerations when choosing a lender.